 Clay Soils – Seasonal Effects & Trees

 We all know that plants and trees take moisture from the ground.
-But in some cases, the amount of water drawn up through the root system can be surprisingly high.
+But in some cases, the amount of water drawn up through the root system of a tree can be surprisingly high.
 One source quotes that a mature oak will draw up 190 litres of water each day.
 Granted, trees typically have a large root system to draw upon, but the continuous need for copious amounts of water has an effect on the conditions of the soils on which they stand, especially during dry weather.

 This effect is most pronounced in clay soils.
 Why?
 Clay soils are known to be shrinkable, depending on the amount of moisture that they contain.
 When clay soils are hydrated or moist, they have more volume (expand) than when they are dry or desiccated (shrink).

 In the UK we would expect to find our winter months to be cold and wet and our summer somewhat warmer and hopefully drier.
 This then leads to a seasonable volume change in clay soils, they expand during winter and shrink during hot, dry summers.
 In the South East, where the summer climate is often warmer and drier, these seasonal changes can be more pronounced than in many other areas of the country where clay soil deposits are found.

 What does this seasonal ground movement mean for foundations?
 Clearly, the main point of having a foundation in the ground is to provide stability to the structure built above.
 It makes sense then that excessive ground movement could upset that important relationship, rigid masonry doesn’t react too well to movement.

 When the ground does shrink and affects the foundation enough to cause movement (usually a rotation of the foundation), we call that ‘subsidence’.
 Interestingly, the opposite can also happen.
 When clay re-hydrates and lifts a structural element (foundation or floor), we call that ‘heave’.